 Text proposed to be added for the 45-day comment period is displayed in underline type.
+Text proposed to be added for the 45-day comment period is displayed in strikethrough type.
 Text proposed to be added for the 15-day comment period is displayed in double underline type.
 Text proposed to be deleted for the 15-day comment period is displayed in double strikethrough type.
-Text proposed to be added for the second 15-day comment period is displayed in double strikethrough type.
-Text proposed to be deleted for the second 15-day comment period is displayed in bold type.
-Text proposed to be added for the second 15-day comment period is displayed in italics type.
-Text proposed to be added for the third 15-day comment period is displayed in wavy underline type.
-Text proposed to be deleted for the third 15-day comment period is displayed in dotted underline type.
+Text proposed to be added for the second 15-day comment period is displayed in bold type.
+Text proposed to be deleted for the second 15-day comment period is displayed in italics type.

 In some instances, the text currently under consideration may be both single stricken and double underlined, which means it is text that was previously proposed to be deleted from an existing regulation, which the Council has restored and is no longer proposing to delete.
 Similarly, text that is both single underlined and double stricken means that the text was previously proposed to be added, but the Council subsequently decided to remove it.
-The same logic applies for text that is bolded/italicized or wavy underlined/dotted underlined as those are the most recent revisions proposed by the Council.
+The same logic applies for text that is bolded or italicized as it is the most recent revisions proposed by the Council.